IGYMAIRPLAY/Documentation/content/posts/ros2-emulation.md

 Note:

 This part is only for development use.
 In regular procedure, we have start-up script that help us run this part automatically onsite.

+### One Button Start-Up

+TO-DO: 1, add the start-up scripts in the current active branches 2, write a description of the code here.

 ### Folder structure